Worth the Splurge

 Chambao Polanco

 My take: On Masaryk in Polanco with a live DJ, fashion shows, and a Lucifer tomahawk that gets flambéed at your table.
-The dry aged ribeye and the colossal octopus are both excellent.
+The dry aged ribeye and the colossal octopus are both standouts.
 The whole night felt like a show and the food kept up with it.
+Area Bar on top of Hotel Habita is the spot for after, cocktails with Polanco views.

 Trendy Vibes